-Sadly, I never got Rosie's recipe before she left San Francisco, but I've collected and looked at numerous recipes trying to figure out exactly what made hers so special.
-It turns out that there are numerous variations of Pfeffernusse cookies, all claiming to be authentic.
+Sadly, I never got Rosie's recipe before she left San Francisco.
+Since then, I've collected and looked at numerous recipes trying to figure out exactly what made hers so special.
+It turns out that there are numerous variations of pfeffernusse cookies, all claiming to be authentic.
 (And as with all things "authentic," everyone thinks theirs is the most authentic!)

-The version I eventually landed on doesn't use baking ammonia, a type of leavener that pre-dates baking soda and which some people claim is important to the authenticity.
-It's available online, but the idea of baking with a compound that also functions as “smelling salts” just didn't appeal to me.
+The version I eventually landed on doesn't use baking ammonia, a type of leavening agent that predates baking soda and that some people claim is important to the authenticity of the pfeffernusse.
+It's available online, but the idea of baking with a compound that also functions as smelling salts just didn't appeal to me.

 I also eschewed coating the cookies with powdered sugar, something that a lot of recipes call for.
-For me, the traditional Pfeffernusse cookie is coated with a thin icing glaze, not a dusting of powder.
+For me, traditional pfeffernusse cookies are coated with a thin icing glaze, not a dusting of powder.

 Take these to your next holiday cookie swap and watch as others declare the same!

 How to Store Pfeffernusse Cookies